- Open Source CEO by Bill Kerr

 It was Sir Ernestās belief that should he leave McNish on Elephant Island, he could be problematic.
 Better he keep him close and deal with any issues that may arise himself.

 And so they set off.
 South Georgia, 800 miles away, was across the worldās most dangerous ocean.
-The crew were put through hell on the journey. | ![]() Worsley. |
+The crew was put through hell on the journey. | ![]() Worsley. |

-Unfortunately, as per was the luck of Shackletonās and his men, they had landed on the southern shore of South Georgia.
+Unfortunately, as was the case with Shackleton and his men, they had landed on the southern shore of South Georgia.
 And the whaling stations were on the northern coast.

 Deliverance